-The New England Association of Schools and Colleges (NEASC) provides accreditation services for more than 2000 public and private institutions in the six state region, ranging from pre-K through university.
-See www.neasc.org.
+The New England Commission of Higher Education (NECHE) provides accreditation services for more than 2000 public and private institutions in the six state region, ranging from pre-K through university.

-Within NEASC, the Commission on Institutions of Higher Education (CIHE) is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
-Visit cihe.neasc.org.
+NECHE is the regional accreditation agency for colleges and universities in the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 The Commission is recognized by the U.S. Secretary of Education as a reliable authority on the quality of education for the institutions it accredits.
 The Commission is also recognized by the Council for Higher Education Accreditation (CHEA), affirming that its Standards and processes are consistent with the quality, improvement, and accountability expectations that CHEA has established.